The Ultimate Guide to Subpoena Service in Boston: Ensuring Legal Compliance

 Step 3: Serve the Subpoena

-The most common methods of serving a subpoena in Massachusetts include:
+Common methods of serving a subpoena in Massachusetts include:

-Service by Publication: If the recipient cannot be located after diligent efforts, the court may allow service by publication in a local newspaper.
+• Service by Publication: If the recipient cannot be located after diligent efforts, the court may allow service by publication in a local newspaper.

-Regardless of the method, a constable or professional process server ensures that service follows Massachusetts law to minimize the risk of challenges.
+Regardless of the method, a constable or professional process server ensures service follows Massachusetts law to minimize the risk of challenges.

 Step 4: Provide Proof of Service